-- One award, sponsored by UMassMemorial Health Care, will focus on mentored research in health systems improvement that capitalizes on our Data Lake and associated analytics, along with expertise in systems engineering, implementation science, and health outcomes. - Two awards will focus on enhancing faculty racial/ethnic diversity and thus will be available for funding meritorious applications from eligible scholars from racial/ethnic underrepresented minority groups.
-While the focus of the KL2 program is on translational research, one of the two positions may be awarded to a basic science scholar.
+- One award will focus on enhancing faculty racial/ethnic diversity and thus will be available for funding meritorious applications from eligible scholars from racial/ethnic underrepresented minority groups.
+While the focus of the KL2 program is on translational research, the position may be awarded to a basic science scholar.